-DALHOUSIE FAMILY MEDICINE'S DALHOUSIE FAMILY MEDICINE'S TARPLATE FOR IN-TRAINING ASSESSMENT PROCESS TARPLATE FOR IN-TRAINING ASSESSMENT PROCESS Uning daily clinical Diring daily clinical Descurritor Wito Docs WLAT?
-LEARVER IN PARTNERSHIP WITH FACULTYPRECIPTORS/ADMINISTRATORS/PATTENTS/ALLED HEALTH CARE PARTNERS During daily clinical Eader will: Assessment Assessment Connent Eicled notes Seek opportunities to observe performances Seek opportunities to observe performances Connent Participate in affection of the residents: Assessment Seek opportunities to observe performances Connent Patient feedback forms Patient feedback forms Seek opportunities to observe performances Document Patient feedback forms Patient feedback forms Patient feedback Document Patient feedback forms Patient feedback forms Patient feedback Collect and organize Portfolio and/or file The learners will organize Administrative staff compiles and organizes the residents file Collect and organize Portfolio and/or file documented observations with all relevant data for review twice annually with the Site documentation within a collection of evidence Learner's needs Director or ther designate.
-Daily field notes Objectives One copy of the field note is retained by faculty for use in completing the ITAR and after given to site administrative staff Diate performance Discuss Objectives One copy of the field note is retained by faculty for use in completing the ITAR and after given to site administrative staff Periodic assessments On organized In order to systematically All family medicine faculty will use the CFPC Evaluation Breiodic assessment of progress Guided review and In order to systematically All family medicine faculty will use the CFPC Evaluation based on organized assessment Onder to systematically medicine faculty will use the CFPC Evaluation based on organized assessment Objectives to identify and assess the completencies necessary for placenter in documentation documentation Objectives to identify medicine faculty will use the CFPC Evaluation documentation assessment -- --- required necessary for their future practice each resident will actively participate in developing an appropriate series of learning plans throughout their residency by periodically: twice annually to review their progress specific to Family Medicine and establish their learning objectives with a learning plan.
-The Site Director and or Designate reviews with the resident twice annually to review their overall progress and establish their learning objectives with a learning plan Adjust and adapt learning activities Identifying resources Modifying curriculum Identifying target goals Modifycustomize assessment & Formative and summative Frequency and/or type of periodic assessment Become actively involved in implementing the adapted larning experiences needed to achieve the competences required for their future practice.
+DALHOUSIE FAMILY MEDICINE'S DALHOUSIE FAMILY MEDICINE'S TARPLATE FOR IN-TRAINING ASSESSMENT PROCESS TARPLATE FOR IN-TRAINING ASSESSMENT PROCESS TIATASKS / STEPS DESCRIPTION DESCRIPTION DESCRIP Collect and organize Portfolio and/or file The learners will organize Administrative staff compiles and organizes the residents file Collect and organize Portfolio and/or file documented observations with all relevant data for review twice annually with the Site documentation within a collection of evidence Learner's needs Director or ther designate.
+Daily field notes > Other performance Learner's needs One copy of the field note is retained by faculty for use in completing the ITAR and after given to site administrative staff Diato transcents Other performance Program requirements One copy of the field note is retained by faculty for use in completing the ITAR and after given to site administrative staff Periodic assessments Guided review and In order to systematically All family medicine faculty will use the CFPC Evaluation Beside on organized assessment Opjectives to identify and assess the completencies necessary for the individual learner's future practice of comprehensive full scope documentation Evaluation Objectives to full scope MI laculty will note.
+Administrative steff MI use the CFPC Evaluation Objectives to identify and assess the completencies necessary for the individual learner's future practice of comprehensive full scope Admounnentation Administrative stef -- -- required necessary for their future practice each resident will actively participate in developing an appropriate series of learning plans throughout their residency by periodically: twice annually to review their progress specific to Family Medicine and establish their learning objectives with a learning plan.
+The Site Director and or Designate reviews with the resident twice annually to review their overall progress and establish their learning objectives with a learning plan Adjust and adapt learning activities Identifying resources Modifying curriculum Identifying target goals Modifycustomize assessment & Formative and summative Frequency and/or type of periodic assessment Become actively involved in implementing the adapted laarning experiences needed to achieve the competences required for their future practice.
 Collaborate with Faculty: To identify personal goals for development and/or remediation To identify needed resources Modifying the curriculum Customize the assessment Primary Preceptor and/or the Site Director and/or the Program Director works with the resident to establish target goals.
 They will identify appropriate resources with the needed modification of the curriculum.
 As appropriate the formative and summative assessment will be customised with a customized reporting system.
 Reporting I With learner/resident to clarify plans Back to daily clinical supervisors Progress report to appropriate administrators/faculty Documentation for accreditation Take ownership with reporting of the learning plan through: Discussion and documentation for implementation with appropriate faculty Establish and document the necessary learning experiences to achieve the required competencies.
 The Primary Preceptor and/or the Site Director or their designate ensures: Both the resident and faculty have responded to the learning needs with appropriate documentation.
 Progress reports are placed in resident's file by administrators.
 Resident's file will be a permanent record for review.